 - Traveling at approximately 120 km/h in a 50 km/h speed limit zone, attempting to make up for lost time, deviated from lane and collided

-Management Issues of Operators and Operation Managers
+Management Issues with Operators and Operation Managers

 - Truck operator lacked detailed guidance considering individual driver characteristics